fjolnir/Tranquil/Docs/Tranquil Spec.md

 	\ Objects

 	#Klass < Object {
+	    message: argument         \ Sends `message:` to the class after it's loaded

 		+ new {                   \ Class method ('self' refers to the class itself) instance = super new  \ Calls superclass's implementation (which in this case, creates the instance) instance#ivar = 123   \ Sets instance variable ^instance             \ Returns the instance
 		}

 		- aMethodTaking: a and: b {     \ Instance method taking two arguments ('self' refers to an instance of Klass) ^#ivar = a + b          \ Returns the value of self#ivar after setting it to a+b }